horizoncd/horizoncd.github.io/docs/tutorials/how-to-install/local-installation.md

 ### Gitlab

 Horizon stores all applications' configuration and operation in gitlab.
 With minimal installation, the [public gitlab](https://gitlab.com/horizoncd1) will be used as the gitops repo, so minimal installation is **only for testing and developing**, cause your gitops repo could be deleted by others.
-In full installation, a local gitlab instance will be brought up for you.

 The install script also supports to bring up a local gitlab instance for you.
 You can run the following command to install Horizon with a local gitlab instance.